Office of Sexual Violence Prevention and Response Resources

 Individuals who report sexual misconduct are strongly encouraged to have an advocate or support person with them throughout the process.
 The complainant has the right to know the result of the investigation and appeal the decision of the conduct administrator or the appeals board if they are not in agreement with the finding and sanctions.

 In all situations reported to the College, immediate action is taken to provide support to the impacted party which may include separation orders, providing alternative housing, and addressing academic needs.
-The Sexual Misconduct Response Network is convened by the Dean of Students and Academic Support Services within 24 hours of the College receiving a report that a student may have been involved in sexual misconduct.
-The Network determines steps for providing support and outreach to all parties.

 A revision of the Student Conduct Code took place over a three year period and was finalized in February 2012.
 The revision was critical in order to provide greater clarity in defining sexual misconduct and in explicitly addressing the issue of consent.
 The current Student Conduct Code can be found by clicking the link.